How contextuality and antidistinguishability are related

-Any set of projectors $X\subseteq \mathbb{X}(\mathcal{H})$ and their associated contexts $\mathcal{C} \subseteq \mathbb{C}(X)$ made entirely of projectors from $X$, can be identified with a hypergraph $\mathcal{G}(X, \mathcal{C})$, with vertices being projectors and hyperedges demonstrating the contexts \cite{10.1103/physrevlett.112.040401, 10.1007/s00220-014-2260-1}.
-We now explicitly describe the framework in which we will discuss contextuality for the remainder of this work.

 \begin{definition} (Ref.~\cite{ 10.1007/s00220-014-2260-1}.)
-A contextuality scenario is a hypergraph $\mathcal{G}(X, \mathcal{C})$ with vertices $X$ corresponding to projectors and set of hyperedges $\mathcal{C}\subseteq \mathcal{P}(X)$. \end{definition} The construction of a contextuality scenario -- which we will often simple refer to as scenario -- does not necessarily indicate a proof of contextuality.
-Instead, a KS proof arises from not being able to assign truth values to the projectors (vertices) of a particular graph, independent of context.
+A contextuality scenario is a hypergraph $\mathcal{G}(X, \mathcal{C})$ with vertices $X$ corresponding to projectors and a set of hyperedges $\mathcal{C}\subseteq \mathbb{C}(X)$. \end{definition} Here we have defined contexts as rank-1 PVMs, which suffices for our results, though contexts can generally include higher-rank PVMs.
+For a more detailed discussion, refer to Appendix \ref{appen:rank_1}.

+The construction of a contextuality scenario -- which we will often simple refer to as scenario -- does not necessarily indicate a proof of contextuality.
+Instead, a KS proof arises from not being able to assign truth values to the projectors (vertices) of a particular graph, independent of context, such that no mutually orthogonal pair of projectors are both assigned a truth value of 1.
 We can therefore define a contextuality scenario as being \textit{contextual} in the following way: \begin{definition} A contextuality scenario $\mathcal{G}(X, \mathcal{C})$ is \textit{noncontextual} if there exists value assignment $\nu : X \rightarrow \{0,1\}$ such that,